R

 \[\hat{y}_{happiness} = 10.2 + 0.7 * X_{age} + 1.3 * X_{income} + 8.4 * X_{smaller city} + 17.9 * X_{rural}\]

-When predicting a score for an equation with a categorical predictor, you just impute a 1 for the category that the observation belongs to, and 0s for all other categories.
+When predicting a score for an equation with a categorical predictor, you just assign a 1 to the category that the observation belongs to, and 0s for all other categories.

 # impute X_age with 29, X_income with 21, X_smallercity with 1, and X_rural with 0